 h) arrangements and facilities for translation, interpretation and services during meetings, in collaboration with the host National Body, as required;

-i) attendance of the secretary at any meetings requiring his/her presence, including technical committee and/or subcommittee meetings, editing committee meetings, working group meetings, and consultations with the chair when necessary;
+i) attendance of the Secretary/Committee Manager at any meetings requiring his/her presence, including technical committee and/or subcommittee meetings, editing committee meetings, working group meetings, and consultations with the Chair when necessary;

-j) access by the secretary to basic International Standards (see the ISO/IEC Directives, Part 2 on “Reference Documents and sources for drafting”) and to International Standards, national standards and/or related documents in the field under consideration;
+j) access by the Secretary/Committee Manager to basic International Standards (see the ISO/IEC Directives, Part 2 on “Reference Documents and sources for drafting”) and to International Standards, national standards and/or related documents in the field under consideration;

-k) access by the secretary, when necessary, to experts capable of advising on technical issues in the field of the committee.
+k) access by the Secretary/Committee Manager, when necessary, to Experts capable of advising on technical issues in the field of the committee.

-Whilst the Chief Executive Officer endeavours to send his/her representative to the first meeting of a technical committee, to meetings of technical committees with new secretariats, and to any technical committee or subcommittee meeting where such presence is desirable for solving problems, the office of the CEO cannot undertake to carry out the work for a secretariat, on a permanent or temporary basis.
+Whilst the Chief Executive Officer endeavours to send his/her representative to the first meeting of a technical committee, to meetings of technical committees with new secretariats, and to any committee meeting where such presence is desirable for solving problems, the Office of the CEO cannot undertake to carry out the work for a secretariat, on a permanent or temporary basis.

-Requirements of a secretary
+Requirements of a Secretary/Committee Manager

-The individual appointed as secretary shall
+The individual appointed as Secretary/Committee Manager shall

 a) have sufficient knowledge of English and/or French;